sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Dimens for picture macros
+Short desc    : Dimens for picture macros
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : There are macro and environment arguments that expect numbers
+Descript     : There are macro and environment arguments that expect numbers
              : that will internally be multiplied by \unitlength.
 This package
              : extends the syntax of these arguments, so that dimensions with
              : calculation support may be used for these arguments.